-What am I talking about?
-Migraines that occur with severe dizziness or vertigo.
-You could be sitting down and suddenly your head starts to spin spontaneously.
-You might be walking down the corridor and lose your balance.
-Or you might just have moved too quickly and feel unsteady for an extended period of time.
+You could be sitting down and suddenly you feel like your spinning where you sit.
+You could be walking down the corridor and lose your balance.
+Or maybe you simply moved too quickly and feel unsteady for an extended period of time.
+Is it all related?

-Vestibular migraines are migraine headaches which occur with dizziness, vertigo or imbalance.
+Vestibular migraine is a migraine attack which occurs with dizziness, vertigo or imbalance.

 Vestibular migraine (VM) may also be called migrainous vertigo, migraine-associated vertigo or migraine-related vestibulopathy.